-Based on Ibsen's An Enemy of the People, it takes place in 1926 in the American heartland.
-The famed "healing waters" of Paragon Springs, Wisconsin have been mysteriously poisoned.
+It is 1926 in the American heartland, and the famed "healing waters" of Paragon Springs, Wisconsin have been mysteriously poisoned.
 Now, the town's foremost citizen-crusader, Dr. Thomas Stockman, is determined to know the truth behind this tragedy, no matter the cost.

 Produced by Strollers Theatre at Bartell Theater's Drury Stage, 113 E. Mifflin St. , Madison

 Performances: September 14 - October 6, 2012